Pk1331/TodoList-using-React/README.md

 This is a simple Todo List application built using React.
 The application allows users to add and delete tasks from their todo list.

 ## Live Demo
-   ou can view the live demo of the application [here](https://pk1331.github.io/TodoList-using-React/)
+   You can view the live demo of the application [here](https://pk1331.github.io/TodoList-using-React/)

 ## Features